 An old-fashioned picnic is a great way to celebrate a summer birthday.
-Picnic or classic barbecue-type foods.combined with things like sack races, face painting, and egg-and-spoon races can make for a lovely, nostalgic celebration under the sun.
+Picnic or classic barbecue-type foods.combined with things such as sack races, face painting, and egg-and-spoon races can make for a lovely, nostalgic celebration under the sun.

-- Definitely stick to a barbecue-themed menu, including burgers, hot dogs, chicken or other favorite grilled meats.
-Serve traditional picnic side dishes, too, such as potato salad, baked beans, coleslaw and potato chips.
+Stick to a barbecue-themed menu, including burgers, hot dogs, chicken, or other favorite grilled meats.
+Serve traditional picnic side dishes, too, such as potato salad, baked beans, coleslaw, and potato chips.

 Picnic Party Decorations